Ibrahim-Hak/Telco_Churn_Prediction/README.md

 The link to data can be found here: https://www.kaggle.com/datasets/mnassrib/telecom-churn-datasets

 ## Model Building & Selection
-Three classification models where built including LogisticRegression, RandomForest and MLPClassifier.<br>
+Three classification models were built including LogisticRegression, RandomForest and MLPClassifier.<br>
 Overall, RandomForest performed better on the testing dataset with an accuracy of 96%.
 But with lesser sensitivity when compared to LogisticRegression model indicating the models ability to catch churners. <br>
-RandomForest model was choosing and the prediction weight were changed in order to improve the sensitivity (0.73 -> 0.80).
+RandomForest model was choosen and the prediction weight were changed in order to improve the sensitivity from 0.73 to 0.80.

 ## Comments On Feature Importances & Possible Churn Drivers.
 ### Churn Drivers
-The most important feature which contributes to models prediction of a churn are;
+The most important features which contributes to a models prediction of churn are;
 * Number of customer service calls.
 * Whether a customer is sign up on an international call plan.
 * Total day voice usage/charge.